ShaneWTP/Coaster-Catalog/README.md

 The idea for this app came about from this team's mutual love of theme parks and especially roller coasters.
 Our inspiration was to create a Yelp-type app specifically for roller coasters and the people who love them.
 Our app currently lists all the roller coasters in PA and their specifications, and it allows users to rate the coaster and save it to their profile along with how many times they've ridden it.

-**End result:** Coaster Catalog is fun, interactive roller coaster index for thrill-seekers of all ages.
+**End result:** Coaster Catalog is a fun, interactive roller coaster index for thrill-seekers of all ages.
 It provides organized, accessible information about roller coasters so people can quicky find their next great ride.

 ## How it works